 Whilst we are a selective school, we welcome a broad ability range.
 Our value-add scores show that girls of all ability levels succeed in raising their attainment levels with our support and guidance.

 CEM describes value-added as a measure, which offers:

 - a fairer indication of how far a student has come

 - a fairer measure of how well the school has brought that student on

 - a fairer way to make comparisons between different schools’ performances

 Value-added highlights to role of quality of teaching, availability of resources and many other factors, that may have an effect on the progress of individual pupils.
 It is calculated by considering a fixed period of time, to measure the amount of improvement a school has added to the pupil.

 All schools improve their pupils in this way.
 However, if one school is increasing the achievement level of its pupils more than other schools are, then its pupils gain an additional advantage.
 It is this relative advantage that CEM refer to as 'value-added'.

 In Year 10, students undertake a computer-based YELLIS assessment, provided by CEM.
 This provides us with a detailed picture of each student's academic profile and potential across different subjects.

-Using this data CEM predicts GCSE grades for each girl, by comparing with past students of similar academic profiles.
+Using this data, CEM predicts GCSE grades for each girl, by comparing them with past students of similar academic profiles.
 When students collect their GCSE results at the end of Year 11, we compare the actual results with the grades predicted by CEM.
-This allows us to evaluate how much 'added-value' our teaching and wider education has delivered over the two-year period.
+This allows us to evaluate how much 'added-value' our teaching and wider education have delivered over the two-year period.